SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h3>ranges</h3>

-Ranges may be a syntax for generating iterators/arrays, or may be their own type
+Ranges may be a syntax for generating iterators/arrays, or may be their own type.
+They may also be both, pythons range is an interable type that as all iterables generates an iterator if needed.

 range(start, stop, step)|python
 (start..stop)|liquid